tjhickey724/SpecsGradingApp/README.md

 # Mastery (Specs Grading) App
 A version of this is live at [sgav3.herokuapp.com](https://sgav3.herokuapp.com/).

+## Branch changes
+Adding a grading button next problem set and adding timed assignments
+Do we really want this????
+Don't merge until we discuss it...

 ## Overview
 This is an app designed to be used to support three innovative pedagogies, especially for large classes (> 100 students).
 The three pedagogies are: